bioinfo-ut/Y-mer/README.md

 ---
-## 🧬 Haplogroup Prediction Using Already Tested Models
+## 🧬 Haplogroup Prediction Using Existing Models

 The currently available models include
 - 11 basic haplogroups (AB, C, E, G, H, IJ, LT, N, O, Q, R) that are common at the World (W),